Permutation-Invariant Spectral Learning via Dyson Diffusion: Limitations of Existing Diffusion Models

 \textbf{Challenges posed by graphs.}~When working with graphs, to obtain an adjacency matrix for a given weighted graph $G = (V,E,w) \in \mathcal{G}^n$, we need to fix an ordering $(v_1,\ldots , v_n)$ of all vertices.
 In fact, given the ordering $(v_1,\ldots , v_n)$, the associated matrix $M = (m_{ij})_{1 \leq i,j \leq n} \in \mathrm{Sym}(\R^{n\times n})$ has entries $m_{ij} = w(\{v_i,v_j\})$ if $\{v_i, v_j\} \in E$ and $0$ otherwise.
 The challenge is that the adjacency operator $A(G)$ for a given graph $G \in \mathcal{G}^n$ admits up to $n!$ distinct adjacency matrices.
 For instance, in \Cref{fig:mainfig} we see four different matrix representations of the same graph.

 \textbf{Why should we enforce this inductive bias?}~One could think that the reason for using the inductive bias stems from wanting that graph generative models assign uniform probability to each of the (up to) $n!$ many representations.
-But this can be easily achieved by applying a random independent permutation to the output of the generative model.\\ Instead, the challenge stems from the following problem: In diffusion models, we learn a function (i.e.\ the score) on a set of graphs, say\footnote{Importantly, $\Omega$ refers to \emph{the set of graphs} and \emph{not} the set of (permutation-sensitive) adjacency matrices.} $\Omega$, rather than the distribution directly.
-Learning on the adjacency representations would correspond to learning on $\Omega \times S_n$.
-We demonstrate on a toy example in \Cref{cor:avg-mse:orders} that \emph{not} leveraging the inductive bias, i.e.\ learning on a space of size $\Omega \times S_n$, leads to an explosion of the average mean squared error: Learning a function on a fixed number of $k$ objects (say unweighted graphs on $n$ nodes) from $N$ samples leads to a mean squared error of order $\Theta(n!/N)$.
-In contrast, making use of the inductive bias leads to an average mean squared error of $\Theta(1/N)$.
-Noting that already on $n=10$ nodes, we have $n! > 3 \cdot 10^6$, we see the clear argument \emph{for} using the inductive bias.
+However, one may easily apply a random independent permutation to the output of the generative model.
+Instead, the challenge stems from the following problem: In diffusion models, we learn a function (the score) on a set of graphs, say\footnote{Importantly, $\Omega$ refers to \emph{the set of graphs} and \emph{not} the set of (permutation-sensitive) adjacency matrices.} $\Omega$, rather than the distribution directly.
+Learning on the adjacency representations would correspond to learning on $\Omega\!\times\!S_n$.
+We demonstrate on a toy example in \Cref{cor:avg-mse:orders} that \emph{not} leveraging the inductive bias, i.e.\ learning on a space of size $\Omega\!\times\!
+S_n$, leads to an explosion of the average mean squared error; i.e., learning a function on a fixed number of $k$ objects (say unweighted graphs on $n$ nodes) from $N$ samples yields a mean squared error of order $\Theta(n!/N)$.
+In contrast, using the inductive bias provides an average mean squared error of $\Theta(1/N)$.
+Given that $n! > 3 \cdot 10^6$ even for $n\!=\!10$ nodes, utilizing the inductive bias is essential.